-ALPHABET INC.
+ALPHAE BET INC.

+Ву: /s/ Sunda AR PICHAI

+• Sundar Pichai

-By: /S/ SUNDAR PICHAI Sundar Pichai Chief Executive Officer (Principal Executive Officer of the Registrant)
+Chief Executive Officer (Principal Executive Officer of the Registrant)

-- POWER OF ATTORNEY
+POWER OF ATTORNEY

 KNOW ALL PERSONS BY THESE PRESENTS, that each person whose signature appears below constitutes and appoints Sundar Pichai and Ruth M. Porat, jointly and severally, his or her attorney-in-fact, with the power of substitution, for him or her in any and all capacities, to sign any amendments to this Annual Report on Form 10-K and to file the same, with exhibits thereto and other documents in connection therewith, with the Securities and Exchange Commission, hereby ratifying and confirming all that each of said attorneys-in-fact, or his or her substitute or substitutes, may do or cause to be done by virtue hereof.